0xSpaceShard/starknet-devnet/README.md

 Conversely, loading is implemented as the re-execution of transactions from a dump.
 This means that timestamps of `StarknetBlock` will be different.

+### Loading disclaimer

+Dumping and loading is not guaranteed to work cross-version.
+I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.
+If you dumped a Devnet utilizing one class for account predeployment (e.g. the default `--account-class cairo0`), you should use the same option when loading.

 ### Restarting

 Devnet can be restarted by making a `POST /restart` request (no body required).
 All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests from a dump file you may have provided on startup.

 If you're using [**the Hardhat plugin**](https://github.com/0xSpaceShard/starknet-hardhat-plugin#restart), restart with `starknet.devnet.restart()`.

-### Cross-version disclaimer

-Dumping and loading is not guaranteed to work cross-version.
-I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.

 ## Blocks